Updates

 6. Gather Feedback

-Asking for feedback from participants not only helps you refine future auctions, it also shows that you value their input and are willing to listen.
+Asking for feedback from participants not only helps you refine future auctions, but it also shows that you value their input and are willing to listen.

 • Send a brief survey: Use tools like Google Forms or SurveyMonkey to ask about their experience, what they enjoyed, and areas that may need some improvement.